encetroc/blog-auth/redme.md

 1. add username to the user model
-2. add markup feature and the updated at field to the post
+2. add markup feature and the updated at field to the post 2.1. add the sanitizedHTML and the markup field to the post model

+   2.2. add a pre function to your schema, to generate the sanitized HTML before saving to the database

+   2.3. packages you will be using are `dompurify`, `jsdom` and `marked`
 3. add the ability to edit a post only if the user is the author of that post (updated at field should be updated whenever you update a post)
 4. add the ability to delete a post only if the user is the author of that post
 5. add the ability to delete a comment only if the user is the author of that comment